facebook pixel

 Trip Highlight

-• Climb in the world-renowned Khumbu Region, home to Mount Everest and other iconic Himalayan peaks.
+• Climb in the world-famous Khumbu Region, home to Mount Everest

-• Reach the summit of Lobuche East Peak (6,000 meters), offering a thrilling high-altitude challenge.
+• Summit Lobuche East Peak (6,000 meters) with a rewarding high-altitude challenge

-• Enjoy panoramic views of Everest, Lhotse, Makalu, Cho Oyu, Ama Dablam, Thamserku, and surrounding peaks.
+• Enjoy panoramic views of Everest, Lhotse, Makalu, Cho Oyu, Ama Dablam, and Thamserku

-• Navigate glaciers, crevasses, and steep slopes using crampons, fixed ropes, and ladders.
+• Navigate glaciers, crevasses, and steep slopes using crampons and fixed ropes

-• Acclimatize and receive pre-climb training at High Camp for a safer summit attempt.
+• Receive pre-climb training and acclimatization at High Camp

-• Explore the Sagarmatha National Park, a UNESCO World Heritage Site rich in biodiversity and cultural heritage.
+• Walk inside Sagarmatha National Park, a UNESCO World Heritage Site

-• Follow scenic trekking routes along the Dudh Koshi River valley, Pheriche, and other stunning landscapes.
+• Follow scenic trails along the Dudh Koshi River valley and Pheriche

 Cost Include and Exclude